While this technology makes it easier for you to be in charge of your health information, it may increase the possibility that it can be stolen.

 - Use reputable, updated virus and malware protection software.

-Step 3: Share Your Health Information Carefully
+Step 3: Share Your and Your Family's Health Information Carefully

 Your health information contains your social security number, identification numbers and contact information.
 These details can be used to steal your identity or commit health care fraud.